Skip to content

 Managing an STR involves a variety of tasks that span both hospitality and real estate.
 These include:

-• Booking Management: Handling reservations, cancellations, and calendar synchronization across multiple platforms.
+• Booking Management – Handling reservations, cancellations, and calendar sync

-• Maintenance: Addressing repairs, conducting regular inspections, and ensuring safety compliance.
+• Maintenance – Addressing repairs, inspections, and compliance

-• Marketing: Creating appealing listings with professional photos and descriptions, and managing online visibility.
+• Marketing – Creating high-converting listings with professional photos

 Benefits of STR Property Management